hemashushu/xiaoxuan-object-notation/README.md

 {name: "ason", version: "1.0.1", edition: "2021",}
 ```

-The values within an Object can be any type, including primitive values (such as numbers, strings, dates) and composite values (such as Lists, Objects, Tuples).
+The values within an Object can be any type, including primitive values (such as numbers, strings, dates) and compound values (such as Lists, Objects, Tuples).
 In the real world, an Object usually contains other Objects, for example:

 ```json5
 {